MianajiAli/arta-export/README.md

-Sure!
-Here's a `README.md` template for your **Arta Export** project, assuming it's a Next.js app:

----

 # Arta Export - Official Website

 **Arta Export** is the official website for an export company, built using Next.js.
 It provides a platform to showcase products, company details, and offers easy contact options for international clients interested in exploring export opportunities.

----

 ## 🚀 Getting Started